Go, Go, Godot!

 One of the benefits of working with Godot Engine is that GDScript allows one to operate high level.
 GDScript is dynamically typed, so not even variable types have to be specified, but I would strongly recommend using static typing wherever possible.
 It can help with performance but primarily adds clarity when trying to follow the flow of a script.

-var name ="Adam"print(name)
+var name = "Adam"

-is a String, but in a more complex code base that could change:
+In this case, name is a String, but in a more complex code base that could change:

 This flexibility can lead to confusion, especially once multiple nodes and scripts are involved, passing data back and forth.
 By forcing a data type, you can be sure the data type doesn’t flip on you later: